Central African Republic 'descending into chaos' - UN

 Tens of thousands have sought refuge at the Catholic mission in Bossangoa.

 The priest in charge, Frederic Tonfio, told the BBC: "The tension here is palpable.
-People are absolutely terrified."'Regional threat'
+People are absolutely terrified."

 Mr Eliasson said there had been an surge in sexual violence, torture, summary executions and sectarian violence.